getpopper/popper/docs/sections/cli_features.md

 #### `envs`

-The `envs` entry in `.popper.yml` specifies the environment in which a pipeline is used, when the pipeline is executed as part of the `popper run` command.
+The `envs` entry in `.popper.yml` specifies the environment in which a pipeline is executed as part of the `popper run` command.
 The available environments are:

   * `host`.
 The experiment is executed directly on the host.
   * `alpine-3.4`, `ubuntu-16.04` and `centos-7.2`.
 For each of these,